Best one-person tents for 2025 | Tested and reviewed

 ©LFTO

-The reviewer was Matt Jones, one of Live For The Outdoors' and Trail magazine’s regular gear testers.
-Matt is an experienced wild camper, backpacker and long-distance walker.
-He’s completed numerous trails end to end in the UK, including the Pennine Way, the Cambrian Way, the West Highland Way and the Great Glen Way.
-He’s also hiked extensively in the US, Spain, Scandinavia and New Zealand.
+Between them, they've completed numerous trails end to end in the UK, including the Pennine Way, the Cambrian Way, the West Highland Way and the Great Glen Way.
+Matt has also hiked extensively in the US, Spain, Scandinavia and New Zealand.
+While James prefers to disappear into the Swiss Alps for months at a time.

 Best one-person tents reviewed: